nirajp82/DockerAndKubernetes/07_DockerEngine/01_DockerEngine.md

 2. **Docker REST API Server**:
    - The **REST API** is an interface that allows external programs or tools to communicate with the Docker Daemon.
 Instead of using the Docker CLI directly, you can programmatically interact with Docker through this API.
    - This is useful for developers who want to create their own tools that interact with Docker, or for automating Docker tasks in a custom way.
+   - This RESTful API can be accessed using HTTP clients or most modern programming languages' built-in HTTP library.

    **Example**:
    If you want to build your own web application that interacts with Docker, you could use the **Docker REST API** to start containers, retrieve logs, or pull images.
 For instance, you might write a script that automatically starts new containers when certain conditions are met in your application.